maybites/Lib_QueScript/README.md

 In case a Library depends on system libraries, put these dependencies next to the `.jar` file.
 For example, Processing's `opengl.jar` Library depends on JOGL hence the DLLs (for Windows) or jnilibs (for OS X) have to be located next to the `opengl.jar` file.

-## What is the difference between JDK and JRE?

-JDK stands for Java Development Kit whereas JRE stands for Java Runtime Environment.
-For developers it is recommended to work with a JDK instead of a JRE since more Java development related applications such as Javadoc are included.
-Javadoc is a requirement to properly compile and document a Processing Library as described on the guidelines page.

-You can have both a JDK and a JRE installed on your system.
-In Eclipse you need to specify which one you want to use.

-## The JRE System Library

-This primarily affects Windows and Linux users (because the full JDK is installed by default on Mac OS X).
-It is recommended that you use the JDK instead of a JRE.
-The JDK can be downloaded from [Oracle's download site](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Also see the [Java Platform Installation page](http://www.oracle.com/technetwork/java/javase/index-137561.html), which contains useful information.

-To change the JRE used to compile your Java project:

-1. Open the properties of your project from the menu Project → Properties.
-Select "Java Build Path" and in its submenu, click on the "Libraries" tab.
-1. A list of JARs and class folders in the build path will show up.
-In this list you can find the JRE System Library that is used to compile your code.
-Remove this JRE System library.
-1. Click "Add Library...".
-In the popup window, choose "JRE System Library" and press "Next".
-1. Select an alternate JRE from the pull-down menu or click and modify the "Installed JREs".
-Confirm with "Finish" and "OK".

-## Compiling with Ant and javadoc

-Ant is a Java-based build tool.
-For [more information](http://ant.apache.org/faq.html#what-is-ant) visit the [Ant web site](http://ant.apache.org/).
-Ant uses a file named `build.xml` to store build settings for a project.

-Javadoc is an application that creates an HTML-based API documentation of Java code.
-You can check for its existence by typing `javadoc` on the command line.
-On Mac OS X, it is installed by default.
-On Windows and Linux, installing the JDK will also install the Javadoc tool.